ZubairIsmail05/cs1302-phased-list2/README.md

 near the top of this document.
 Make sure your project files are on `odin.cs.uga.edu`.
 Change into the parent directory of your project directory.
-If you've followed the instructions provided in this document, then the name of your project directory is likely `cs1302-phased-list`.
+If you've followed the instructions provided in this document, then the name of your project directory should be `cs1302-phased-list2`.
 While in your project's parent directory, execute the following command:

 ```